CDJellen/otbench/README.md

 #### Adding new tasks

 New tasks, if they are based on existing datasets, can be added directly to [the task specifications file](/otb/config/tasks.json).
 If you would like to add a new task which uses a new dataset, please include the new dataset first or on the same pull request.
 The existing tasks provide a good template for how to specify a new task.
+More information is available in the [data documentation](/otb/data/README.md).
 If you have any questions, please reach out to the maintainers.

 We strive to avoid a combinatorial explosion of tasks, and to ensure that the tasks are representative of the broader optical turbulence modeling problem.
 If you have any questions about whether a new task is appropriate, please reach out to the maintainers.